UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/templates/feedback_template.md

 ??? info "Feedback templates"

     [**Feedback templates**](feedback_template.md) allow users to provide feedback about their experiment and experience at the facility through a questionnaire.
 This form becomes available to users after their experiment has been allocated a time within the external scheduler.
-User Officers can set the Feedback template they wish to utilise with the `MARK AS ACTIVE` function on the feedback templates page.
+User Officers can set the Feedback template they wish to utilize with the `MARK AS ACTIVE` function on the feedback templates page.
     ______________________________________________________________________________________

     <figure markdown="span">